Chicken biryani in Pakistan

 EYW wants your food stories!

-Where: One of our favorite places to drink microbrews in Prague is also a fine place to sample utopenci: Klášterní pivovar Strahov (Strahovské nádvoří 301, Praha 1), the onsite brewery and restaurant of the Strahov monastery, a short walk from the famous Prague Castle.
+Where: One of our favorite places to drink microbrews in Prague is also a fine place to sample utopenci, when it's offered on the menu: Klášterní pivovar Strahov (Strahovské nádvoří 301, Praha 1, map), the onsite brewery and restaurant of the Strahov monastery, a short walk from the famous Prague Castle.
 Beer’s history is long and rich here—the monastery was founded in 1142; brewing began around the 13th or 14th century, ended in 1907, and returned to the complex in 2000, following a lengthy renovation—so it only follows that beer snacks will also be good here (if a tad overpriced).

 When: Daily, 10am-10pm